grst/BioQC_GEO_analysis/40_analyse_contamination.md

 would be aggretated into:
 ```
 GSM       TISSUE    TGROUP       MIN_EXP_SIG    MIN_EXP_SIG_PVALUE
-GSM1234   colon     intestine    Colon          1e-5
+GSM1234   colon     intestine    Colon          1e-10
 ```

 ### BIOQC_RES_TSET
-We join the BioQC results (pvalue for each signature and sample) from `BIOQC_RES` with `BIOQC_TISSUE_SET` to map the signatures back to their tissue group.
+We join the BioQC results (p-value for each signature and sample) from `BIOQC_RES` with `BIOQC_TISSUE_SET` to map the signatures back to their tissue group.

 Example: The following results for `GSM1234`
 ```
 GSM       SIGNATURE     PVALUE
 GSM1234   Colon         1e-10
-GSM1234   Intestine     1e-5
+GSM1234   Jejunum       1e-5
 GSM1234   Liver         1e-5
 ```